richardsonjm/slapchat-add-001/README.md

 #####Data Store

 1. Check out `FISDataStore.m`.
 We've set a few things up for you: singleton, `saveContext`, and a section titled `Core Data Stack` where the getter for an `NSManagedObjectContext` property is being overridden.
 Let's look at that getter.
-   1. There's necessary boilerplate (read: boring, apple-provided) code for linking an `NSManagedObjectContext` to your `.xcdatamodeld`, and we've thrown it in the getter for our context property.
+   1. There's necessary boilerplate (read: boring, Apple-provided) code for linking an `NSManagedObjectContext` to your `.xcdatamodeld`, and we've thrown it in the getter for our context property.
 This is good because the context needs to be setup a particular way, and overriding the getter allows us to properly set it up whenever it may need.
    2. Notice that there are two auto-complete sections within this method.
 Enter the name of your .xcdatamodeld (`@"slapChat"`), linking your data model to a SQLite database.
 Read through the boilerplate and try to make sense of it.
 3. We already setup `saveContext` because it's simply more boilerplate.
 Your task is to setup `fetchData`.
    - This is FISData*Store*, so add a public `NSArray` property to hold your fetched objects.
 Name it `messages`.